 Clonidine Addiction Treatment Near You

-At Ambrosia Treatment Center, we have three locations throughout Florida and one in Pennsylvania.
+At Ambrosia Treatment Center, we have three locations throughout Florida; West Palm Beach, Singer Island & Port St. Lucie.
 We offer a holistic and supportive approach within our nationally-recognized rehab program that focuses on each one of our client’s individual needs.
 If you or a loved one are struggling with an addiction to a drug like Clonidine you don’t need to feel ashamed or feel as though you have to do it on your own.
 There is help.

 What Is Clonidine?